This article was last updated: Oct. 25th, 2022

 There are federal laws that regulate cracked windshields.
 Federal law administered through the Federal Highway Administration requires a driver’s windshield free of obstruction above the steering wheel.
 There is an exception for the two-inch border at the top of the windshield.
 Under federal law, the windshield should be repaired if the damage exceeds the following:

-- A crack that is a quarter-inch wide, or a crack that is intersected by another crack
+- A windshield crack that is a quarter-inch wide, or windshield cracks that is intersected by another crack

 - An area of damage that can be covered by a disc ¾ inch in diameter (about the size of a penny), or if it is within 3 in of any other such damaged area